Counseling During Pregnancy

 Treatment is an investment in yourself.
 We can quantify how much therapy will cost, but the impact of not getting treatment for your anxiety is not as easily quantified—especially if your symptoms are severe.

 COULD THIS JUST BE HORMONES AND WON’T IT JUST GO AWAY ON ITS OWN?

 While it is true that hormones are changing and even “raging” during pregnancy, there is no single cause for prenatal depression.
 It is more so a combination of biological, environmental, and hormonal factors.
 You however did not cause this to happen to you, rather a combination of the factors just mentioned has occurred to cause it to develop.
-What we know about depression however, is that for most it does not resolve on its own.
+What we know about anxiety during pregnancy however, is that for most it does not resolve on its own.
 Rather, it tends to linger beneath the surface and pop up at unexpected, inopportune times.
 Now is the best time to get help so you can feel more like yourself when your little one joins this world.

 I AM A VERY PRIVATE PERSON AND FIND IT HARD TO OPEN UP.

 So am I. I get that it can be incredibly difficult to talk to a stranger about things you find hard to tell even your closest friend or partner.
 We will go at your pace and only talk about what is top of mind for you.
 This is your counseling after all and it will focus on helping you achieve your goals.
 You may even find that it is easier to open up once we get started.
 Many people tell me that I am fairly easy to talk to.